sammyl4231/sep11-freedom-project/prep/plan.md

 For my freedom project, I will be makeing a platforming game.
 For this, I will be coding levels with grounds, enemies, points, sprites, sounds, and more.
 I will be testing out my code for everything I need to make this project.
 Using Kaboom.js, I can add sound effects to whatever happens whether I lose/die, collect points, win the game, stomp out enemies, teleport to the next level, jump, and everything.
 I will create a screen when I lose or win the game, a title screen, a settings menu, and a "how to play" menu.

+### Breaking down tasks

+To make things easier, I can start with one piece of the project at a time.
+I can start with how the background of the level(s) would look.
+And if I like how the background looks, I can start adding the grounds and platforms.

 ---

 ## Timeline